 Final Boarding Time:

 In order to facilitate the embarkation process and the processing of your eDocs, and to comply with new government regulations governing departure manifest, all guests are required to complete Online Check-In at least one day prior to sailing and must complete check-in at the cruise terminal and be onboard the ship no later than one hour prior to the departure time noted on their cruise documents or they will not be permitted to sail.
 Please note guests who have not filled out their Online Check-In must arrive at port two (2) hours prior to sailing.
-Any late arriving guest may join the ship at an approved port of call in the scheduled itinerary.
-Such guest will be responsible for all applicable fees and travel expenses to that subsequent port of call.

 Boarding Time in Ports of Call: